 The First Character Of IADC PDC Drilling Bits Code

-“Matrix” is a very hard, rather brittle composite material comprising tungsten carbide grains metallurgically bonded with a softer, tougher, metallic binder.
+“Matrix” is a very hard, rather brittle composite comprising tungsten carbide grains that are metallurgically bonded with a softer, tougher, metallic binder.
 Matrix is desirable as a bit material because its hardness is resistant to abrasion and erosion.
-It is capable of withstanding relatively high compressive loads, but, compared with steel, has low resistance to impact loading.
+It can withstand relatively high compressive loads but, compared with steel, has low resistance to impact loading.

 2) S for steel body construction.

 Steel is metallurgically opposite of matrix.
-It is capable of withstanding high impact loads, but is relatively soft and, without protective features, would quickly fail by abrasion and erosion.
-Quality steels are essentially homogeneous with structural limits that rarely surprise their users
+It is capable of withstanding high-impact loads, but is relatively soft and, without protective features, would quickly fail by abrasion and erosion.
+Quality steels are essentially homogeneous, with structural limits that rarely surprise users.

 The Second Character Of IADC PDC Drilling Bits Code

-This IADC Code character ranges from 1 to 4 for PDC bits and from 6 to 8 for Diamond bits as below.
+This IADC Code character ranges from 1 to 4 for PDC bits and 6 to 8 for Diamond bits, as shown below.